-Tip #1: If you're picky about meat texture, don't leave extra thighs in the hot soy sauce mixture after you switch off the fire, as they'll continue cooking and become less tender.
+Tip #1: If you're picky about meat texture, don't leave extra thighs in the hot soy sauce mixture after you switch off the fire.
+They'll continue cooking and become less tender.

 Tip #3: if you want an extra attractive chicken, you can glaze the cooked thigh with some neutral oil or sesame oil to make the skin glossier, but I honestly don't think it needs it!

 Tip #4: You can add some extras to braise in the savory sauce, such as hard boiled eggs and tofu.
 Just don't add too much and overcrowd the pot.
 Also remember that the chickens should be immersed in the sauce, so these extra ingredients should be on top of the chicken and not below!
 (Some people add dried shiitake mushrooms but I find the flavor can overpower the sauce so don't recommend it here.)

 🥡 How to Store